Variable reports

 You can also visualize the result with the CMDB explorer.

 To this end, you set up a report and another custom category.
-First of all, you create the report Department-related hardware.
-Check the box Variable Report and select some significant attributes regarding the printers under Output.
+First, you create the report Assigned department printer.
+Select some significant attributes regarding the printers for the Output.
+The query builder provides the possibility to set a Placeholder for all links which generate relations under Conditions.

 The report ID is contained in the overview of the already defined reports.